xdfzx711/Unicode_tag_characters/mcp-translation/README.md

 * Recommended fill ratio: ≤ 0.98
 * Can be used together with obfuscation, but context filling has priority

+## Assumption
+An attacker deployed a Modular Capability Provider (MCP) service disguised as a high-quality translation module, claiming it could significantly enhance the translation performance of Agent systems.
+This deceptive promotion lured users into integrating the service into their own agent architectures.
+However, the MCP service had a critical design flaw in its backend: it injected a large number of invisible Unicode zero-width characters into the outputs returned by external tools.

+When multiple users concurrently invoked this service in the same server environment for testing, system resources were rapidly exhausted, triggering a Denial-of-Service (DoS) attack that severely degraded or even crashed the entire Agent system.

+## Experiment
+We have tested qwen3:32b on ollama ,with concurrent mcp-servers.

 ## Contribution Guide

 Contributions are welcome via Issues and Pull Requests!